 Students enrolling in the clinic for the first time must also concurrently enroll in the Cyberlaw Clinic Seminar, a two-credit course aimed at enhancing the practice skills of clinic students while informing them on the substantive legal issues that make up the Clinic practice.

 Enrollment for the 2016-17 academic year in now complete.
 2017-18 academic year enrollment will begin in spring 2017.
 For updated information on registration and clinical policies for all Harvard Law School clinics, please visit the HLS Office of Clinical and Pro Bono Programs web page.

 The Cyberlaw Clinic usually accepts a small number of summer interns.
-Application information for summer 2017 internships will be available on the Berkman Klein Center website in late-2016 or early-2017.
+Application information for summer 2017 internships is available on the Berkman Klein Center website.

 Harvard Law School is committed to the full inclusion of students with disabilities in the life of the University.
 Students requesting accessibility resources or accommodations in any of HLS’s Clinical and Pro Bono Programs may work with Accessibility Services in the Dean of Students Office.
 If you are a student with a documented disability and you are requesting accommodations, please contact HLS Accessibility Services to discuss and register for accommodations.